Writing a Federal Resume

 Are you a veteran looking for employment within the U.S. Government?
 If so, please keep in mind that a traditional resume will not suffice.
 In order to apply for jobs with the government, you need a federal resume that will bring your achievements to life.

-This type of resume is different than creating a military to civilian resume.
+This type of resume is very similar to creating a military to civilian resume.
 Granted, writing a federal resume presents its challenges.
 But with help from Empire Resume, you’ll turn those challenges into professional opportunities.

 What is a Federal Resume?